-The Old Town of Rhodes is surrounded by the 14th-century fortifications which were actually a defensive crescent around the medieval town made of the stone mound, equipped with sloping levels, bastions, and a moat!
-The walls are 5 km long and there are 11 gates that you can enter the town.
+The Old Town of Rhodes is surrounded by the 14th-century fortifications which were a defensive crescent around the medieval town made of the stone mound, equipped with sloping levels, bastions, and a moat!
+The walls are 5 km long and there are 11 gates where you can enter the town.

 Part of the old town is very commercialized with shops of any kind you can think of.
-A really magical walk is at Knights’ Street, a narrow street flanked by medieval buildings with no shops at all.
+A magical walk is at Knights’ Street, a narrow street flanked by medieval buildings with no shops at all.

 As you walk on that street, you think that armored Knights on beautiful horses will jump out of the corner.
-The Knight’s street ends up at the Grand Masters’ Palace.
+The Knight’s Street ends up at the Grand Masters’ Palace.

-Suleiman, Sultan the Magnificent, built in 1808 an imposing mosque close to the Palace of the Grand Master and across from the Ahmed Hafuz Muslim Library, two notable monuments.
+Suleiman, Sultan the Magnificent, built-in 1808 an imposing mosque close to the Palace of the Grand Master and across from the Ahmed Hafuz Muslim Library, two notable monuments.

 Must-Sees in the Old Town are as well the: